Risk-Team/CAVAanalytics/README.md

 ## Applications

-CAVAanalytics can be used by anyone interested in simple and more advanced climate change analyses or retrieving CORDEX-CORE data to be used in impact models.
+CAVAanalytics can be used by anyone interested in simple and more advanced climate change analyses.
+You are also free to make use of the data as input for impact models.

+## Contributing

+You are welcome to fork this repository and suggest new features.
+For any problem, you can open [issues](https://github.com/Risk-Team/CAVAanalytics/issues) by click on **New issue**